leonardobiffi/aws-utils/ami_backup/README.md

 ## Prerequisites

-* Python library Pytz
+* Python library dateutil.tz
-* Python library Requests
+* Python library urllib3
 * Lambda Role which you use requires EC2-Read access, AMI Full access and Resource Tagging access in case if you want to configure through Lambda
-* All the instances which needs AMI backup has to be tagged and that tag will be used by Lambda function to identify those instances(here we are using tag Key:AMI_BACKUP_ON, Value:yes)
+* All the instances which needs AMI backup has to be tagged and that tag will be used by Lambda function to identify those instances(here we are using tag Key:Backup, Value:true)

 ## How it Works?